Hinton St Mary Mosaic: Context

 The mosaic was discovered on 12 September 1963 by the local blacksmith, Walter John White.
-It was cleared by the Dorset County Museum with help from local people and lifted for preservation by the British Museum,.
-It was assumed to have been a villa, and the layout of the mosaic room resembles a Roman triclinium, or dining room.
+It was cleared by the Dorset County Museum with help from local people and lifted for preservation by the British Museum.
+It was assumed to have been located in a villa, and the layout of the mosaic room resembles a Roman triclinium, or dining room.
 However, after excavations in 2021 and 2022 it is no longer thought to be part of a villa.
 There were no finds dated earlier than c.
 270.

 Destruction

 In 2000, a new roof was erected by architects Foster and Partners to cover the previously open courtyard of the British Museum.
 As part of this major building work it was decided that the Hinton St Mary mosaic should be moved.

 The previously intact mosaic, which was fixed to the museum floor, was levered up and broken into pieces by Museum staff in 1997.
-Chris Smith, the former Director of ‘Art Pavements’ which moved the mosaic from Dorset, was described as “outraged at what he saw as an act of vandalism and stated that it was completely unnecessary as moving the mosaic was quite feasible without damage.”
+Chris Smith, the former Director of ‘Art Pavements’ which moved the mosaic from Dorset, was described as "outraged at what he saw as an act of vandalism and stated that it was completely unnecessary as moving the mosaic was quite feasible without damage."

 The pieces are now stored in boxes in the museum vaults with only the central Christian portrait on display in the Gallery.

 The Association for the Study and Preservation of Roman Mosaics protested at the destruction and decision to only display part of the mosaic.
-They launched a petition stating that “the mosaic possibly contains the only known representation of Christ in an ancient pavement, it is of unique importance not just in Britain but in the context of the Roman Empire as a whole, and merits being displayed in its entirety.
+They launched a petition stating that "the mosaic possibly contains the only known representation of Christ in an ancient pavement, it is of unique importance not just in Britain but in the context of the Roman Empire as a whole, and merits being displayed in its entirety.
 It is insufficient to show the central roundel in isolation, however important.
-The full meaning of the pavement can be appreciated only if the whole of it is visible, including the accompanying heads and figure scenes”.
+The full meaning of the pavement can be appreciated only if the whole of it is visible, including the accompanying heads and figure scenes".

 The Association for the Study and Preservation of Roman Mosaics also produced a factsheet with an explanation of the design of the entire intact mosaic.